shiyam17/Gram-Care-Telemedicine-Platform/README.md

 ## 🔗 Blockchain — Core Highlight

-At the heart of **GramCare** is a **blockchain-based prescription verification system** that prevents fake prescriptions and builds trust between **Doctors, Patients, and Pharmacies**.
+At the heart of **GramCare** is a blockchain-based prescription verification system that prevents fake prescriptions and builds trust between **Doctors, Patients, and Pharmacies**.

 ---

-## 🧠 How It Works (High-Level)
+## 🧠 How It Works (High Level)

-1. A **Doctor issues a prescription** via the backend.
+1. Doctor issues a prescription via the backend.
-2. Prescription details are sent to a **Solidity smart contract** (e.g., `PrescriptionRegistry.sol`).
+2. Prescription details are sent to a Solidity smart contract (e.g., `PrescriptionRegistry.sol`).
-3. The smart contract stores an **immutable on-chain record**, generating a **Transaction Hash (Tx Hash)**.
+3. The smart contract stores an immutable on-chain record and generates a **Transaction Hash (Tx Hash)**.
-4. The backend stores this **Tx Hash with minimal prescription metadata** in **MongoDB**.
+4. The backend stores the Tx Hash along with minimal prescription metadata in **MongoDB**.
-5. A **QR code** (containing the prescription ID or Tx Hash) is generated for the **Patient**.
+5. A **QR code** (containing the prescription ID or Tx Hash) is generated for the patient.
-6. The **Pharmacy scans the QR code**:
-   - Backend retrieves the on-chain record using the Tx Hash
+6. Pharmacy scans the QR code and the backend retrieves the on-chain record using the Tx Hash to verify authenticity.

+### Verification Result
-   - Compares on-chain data with stored metadata
+- ✅ **If on-chain data and metadata match** → Authentic prescription

-✅ If data matches → **Authentic prescription**
-❌ If mismatch → **Flagged as fake**
+- ❌ **If mismatch** → Flagged as fake

 ---

 ## 🏥 System Overview

-GramCare connects **Patients, Doctors, and Pharmacies** in a secure ecosystem.
+GramCare connects **Patients, Doctors, and Pharmacies** in a secure healthcare ecosystem.

-- Prescriptions are **anchored on blockchain** to guarantee immutability
+- Prescriptions are anchored on **blockchain** to guarantee immutability
-- **Patients** use a Flutter mobile app
+- **Patients** use a Flutter mobile application
 - **Pharmacies** use a React-based dashboard
-- **Doctors** conduct audio/video consultations and issue prescriptions
+- **Doctors** issue prescriptions and conduct audio/video consultations
-- **Pharmacy stock updates** are reflected to patients in real time
+- Pharmacy stock updates are reflected back to patients in **real time**

 ---

-## 🌍 Access for Rural & Offline Communities
+## 🌍 Access for Those Without Internet or Literacy

-For users without internet access or digital literacy:
-- Patients can visit their **nearest Panchayat office**
-- Health workers assist them in connecting with doctors and healthcare services
+Patients who are illiterate or without internet access can visit their **nearest Panchayat office**, where health workers help them connect with doctors and healthcare services.

 ---

 ## ✨ Key Features

 ### 👤 Patient (Flutter App)
-- Secure registration & profile management
+- Secure registration and profile management
 - Appointment booking
-- Audio/video consultation with doctors
+- Audio/video consultations with doctors
-- Receive **blockchain-backed prescriptions** via QR code
+- Receive blockchain-backed prescriptions via QR code
-- View real-time pharmacy stock updates
+- View pharmacy stock updates (from pharmacy dashboard)
 - Scan and verify prescriptions

 ### 👨‍⚕️ Doctor
 - Issue blockchain-backed prescriptions (Tx Hash generation)
 - Manage appointments and patient records
-- Conduct audio/video consultations
+- Start audio/video consultations

 ### 🏪 Pharmacy (React Dashboard)
 - Scan QR codes from patient prescriptions
-- Verify prescription authenticity via blockchain
+- Verify prescription authenticity using blockchain
 - Update medicine stock (visible to patients)
-- Manage prescription history and fulfillment records
+- Manage prescription history and fulfillment

 ---